LAwLzaWU1A/GenshinArtifactHelper-Old/README.md

 https://frzyc.github.io/genshin-optimizer/#/doc/

-Evaluates each artifact in the file based on set and stats and gives it a score for each character.
+Evaluates each artifact in the file based on set and stats, gives it a score for each character and then writes the result to a file called "ArtifactResults.txt".
 The scores are based on the information in this document (Community Character Builder by the Genshin Helper Team): https://docs.google.com/spreadsheets/d/1gNxZ2xab1J6o1TuNVWMeLOZ7TPOqrsf3SshP5DLvKzI/pubhtml?gid=100510092#